-Telephone calls are made by camp staff prior to the opening day of camp to answer any questions and address any particular concerns.
-We find it’s comforting to new campers to speak to our friendly staff just before camp.
-It also makes opening day a little less stressful to feel like you have a connection at camp that you recently spoke to.
+Before each session starts, our staff makes sure to reach out to every camper individually to answer questions and address concerns.
+We find that it’s comforting for new campers to speak to our friendly staff just before camp.
+We love doing this because it makes opening day a little less stressful, as it gives each camper a connection at camp even before it begins.

 Camp counselors and Directors work to meet the needs of our campers each day with the goal of helping our campers to feel like they have a “summer home away from home.”

 Campers are assigned to cabins, in which one of a consistent group of Bunk Captains sleeps every night.

 New campers can call home once per session, and parents can email campers once per week to balance connections to home and engagement at camp.

 Jud and Anne Millar foster a nurturing environment that encourages campers to be kind to each other, challenge themselves, and broaden their horizons.